devdeliw/website/static/blas/idiomatic_API.typ

 They are the _de facto_ standard low-level routines for linear-algebra libraries and were originally written in Fortran 77 in 1979.
 However, its API involved pointers for speed and is still standard today.
-Here's an example function call to the `GEMM` (General matrix-matrix vector multiply) routine in a C-written BLAS:
+Here's an example function call to the `GEMM` (General matrix-matrix multiply) routine in a C-written BLAS:

 #v(1em)